kyma-project/busola/docs/extensibility/form-widgets.md

 ### CodeEditor

-CodeEditor widgets render a Monaco editor, that is the most versatile widget, can be used to edit any variable.
+CodeEditor widgets render a versatile code editor, that can be used to edit any variable.
 Editor's default language is JSON.

 #### Example